sen2vm/sen2vm-snap-plugin/README.md

 There are two ways to set the parameters.

 * Specify the path to configuration files: Configuration file and Parameters File.
 These parameters override all others.
+> [!IMPORTANT]
-Do not set them if you want to use the others.
+> **Do not set them if you want to use the others.**
 * Set the parameters and choose the detectors and bands to process

 ![image-20250321114953248](doc/images/process.png)

+More details are available at: https://github.com/sen2vm/sen2vm-core